Frequently asked questions

 Q: Why are ATV's and vehicles not allowed on the property during hunting season?

 A: Our deer management philosophy emphasizes low impact.
-Golf cart and foot traffic only ensures that limited noise and odor contaminates the property.
+Only electric vehicles and foot traffic ensures limited noise and avoids unnatural exhaust orders.
 However, we do make an exception for the recovery of deer.

 Q: Is your acreage broken into several parcels of land or is it continuous?